-85% of the business people, who took part in the survey, think that bribing and corruption exist in the Turkish Republic of Northern Cyprus (TRNC).
-Furthermore, 57% of them think that corruption is "a serious problem".
-On the other hand, 11% of them stated that it is not a problem at all.
-While 51% of them expressed that corruption did not change in 2019 compared to the previous year, 35% of them stated that it got worse.
-37% said that "diversion of public funds, private companies, individuals and groups due to corruption" was 'very common' while 17% said 'not at all'.
-When asked whether there is "a tradition of payment of bribes to secure contracts from public procurements and gain favours," 37% said that this was "very common".
+89% of the business people, who took part in the survey, think that bribing and corruption exist in the northern part of Cyprus.
+Furthermore, 59% of them think that corruption is "a serious problem".
+While 48% of them expressed that corruption did not change in 2018 compared to the previous year, 36% of them stated that it got worse.
+38% said that "diversion of public funds, private companies, individuals and groups due to corruption" was 'very common' while 14% said 'not at all'.
+When asked whether there is "a tradition of payment of bribes to secure contracts from public procurements and gain favours," 43% said that this was "very common".